Faith of the Heart: Reception

 The song was most successful in the Billboard Adult Contemporary within the United States, reaching third place in the chart.
 The performance of the single placed it in twentieth spot on the Billboard Adult Contemporary chart for the year end 1999.

 William Ruhlmann at the website Allmusic described "Faith of the Heart" as a power ballad which is "a standard effort for its genre".
 Chuck Taylor reviewed the song for Billboard and said that it was one of Stewart's "more enjoyable performances in the last couple of years", and thought that the song could have just as easily been sung by Celine Dion or LeAnn Rimes.

-Susan Ashton cover version
+Susan Ashton version

 Susan Ashton was previously known for being a singer of contemporary Christian music, but decided to move into the country music genre after signing a deal with Columbia Records.
 She developed the album Closer, which featured a cover of the Rod Stewart single "Faith of the Heart".
 It was the first release from the album, but was not as successful as the following single, "You're Lucky I Love You".
 She considered between 800 and 1000 songs to appear on the album, reducing the number down to ten.